wp-plugins/nextgen-facebook/readme.txt

 NGFB Open Graph+ uses the WordPress `wp_title()` and `get_the_title()` functions to determine the title of most webpages.
 These WordPress functions are used by theme templates and plugins to retrieve the title of the current webpage, or any Page / Post ID.
 WordPress also provides filters for these functions -- a way for plugin authors to modify the title for various purposes.
 These filters are often used by SEO plugins, for example, to modify / standardize the webpage titles.
 See http://codex.wordpress.org/Plugin_API/Filter_Reference/wp_title for more information.

 If your Open Graph and webpage titles (shown in the web browser's title bar and tabs, for example) do not show the correct information -- perhaps always showing your website name, and not the current Post / Page title -- then perhaps a plugin or theme has "hooked" into the `wp_title()` filter to manipulate its output.
 By default, the `wp_title()` function should return the Post / Page title, which changes from one Post / Page to another.

+= Q23.
+Why aren't Pins from my website posting Rich? =

+Rich Pins are Open Graph meta tags.
+You should use the [Facebook Debugger](https://developers.facebook.com/tools/debug/) first, to make sure your Open Graph tags are correct and there are no errors reported.
+After that, submit the URL to one of your webpages to the [Pinterest Rich Pin Validator](http://developers.pinterest.com/rich_pins/validator/).
+After validating the URL, you can apply to have your website approved for Rich Pins.

 == Other Notes ==